 Resilient San Francisco Leadership Academy

-The program will have four full-day sessions and four evening sessions.
+The program includes four full-day sessions and four evening sessions.
 Visit the application page for session dates and to apply.

 The Academy follows Coro’s model of developing diverse civic leaders to work together across differences to create solutions for the common good.
 The model includes:

 - Sessions and Focus Days: Sessions build skills in a team setting, and focus days provide understanding of relevant city departments, people, processes, and systems.
 Learning topics may include: resilience planning and disaster preparedness, transportation, housing, legislative and budget processes, and community organizing.

 - Leader Interviews: Participants interview city department leaders and elected officials to establish relationships and understanding.

 - Group Project: At the end of the program, participants will present a report to the community in response to a challenge related to enhancing neighborhood resilience and activating civic engagement.

 Program results from our recent Neighborhood Leadership Academy found the following: